Determinism: Causal

-Causal determinism, sometimes synonymous with historical determinism (a sort of path dependence), suggests that "for any given set of circumstances, only one outcome is possible, meaning that all events are predetermined."
+Causal determinism, sometimes synonymous with historical determinism (a sort of path dependence), is "the idea that every event is necessitated by antecedent events and conditions together with the laws of nature."
 However, it is a broad enough term to consider that:...One's deliberations, choices, and actions will often be necessary links in the causal chain that brings something about.
 In other words, even though our deliberations, choices, and actions are themselves determined like everything else, it is still the case, according to causal determinism, that the occurrence or existence of yet other things depends upon our deliberating, choosing and acting in a certain way.Causal determinism proposes that there is an unbroken chain of prior occurrences stretching back to the origin of the universe.
-The relation between events may not be specified, nor the origin of that universe.
+The relation between events and the origin of the universe may not be specified.
 Causal determinists believe that there is nothing in the universe that has no cause or is self-caused.

 Causal determinism has also been considered more generally as the idea that everything that happens or exists is caused by antecedent conditions.
 In the case of nomological determinism, these conditions are considered events also, implying that the future is determined completely by preceding events—a combination of prior states of the universe and the laws of nature.
-Yet they can also be considered metaphysical of origin (such as in the case of theological determinism).
+These conditions can also be considered metaphysical in origin (such as in the case of theological determinism).

 Nomological

-Nomological determinism, generally synonymous with physical determinism (its opposite being physical indeterminism), the most common form of causal determinism, is the notion that the past and the present dictate the future entirely and necessarily by rigid natural laws, that every occurrence results inevitably from prior events.
+Nomological determinism is the most common form of causal determinism and is generally synonymous with physical determinism.
+This is the notion that the past and the present dictate the future entirely and necessarily by rigid natural laws and that every occurrence inevitably results from prior events.
 Nomological determinism is sometimes illustrated by the thought experiment of Laplace's demon.
-Nomological determinism is sometimes called scientific determinism, although that is a misnomer.
+Laplace posited that an omniscient observer, knowing with infinite precision all the positions and velocities of every particle in the universe, could predict the future entirely.
+Ernest Nagel viewed determinism in terms of a physical state, declaring a theory to be deterministic if it predicts a state at other times uniquely from values at one given time.

 Necessitarianism

-Necessitarianism is closely related to the causal determinism described above.
-It is a metaphysical principle that denies all mere possibility; there is exactly one way for the world to be.
-Leucippus claimed there were no uncaused events, and that everything occurs for a reason and by necessity.
+Necessitarianism is a metaphysical principle that denies all mere possibility and maintains that there is only one possible way for the world to exist.
+Leucippus claimed there are no uncaused events and that everything occurs for a reason and by necessity.